ashishgalagali/SWEN610-project/README.md

 3. Open in your browser `http://localhost:4567/`

+4. Register/Login

 4. Start a game and begin playing.
+(To test multiplayer, login with an another account in an incognito browser)

 ##License